 Film resistors have very good temperature coefficients (typically 50-1000 ppm/°C, with carbon and metal types tending to have opposite signs), providing stability for precision circuit applications.
 Due to the deposition of layers of metal without a clay matrix, these resistors are susceptible to damage from high currents and therefore are not generally available in high power packages.

 As with carbon composite resistors, certain film resistors can exhibit low frequency excess noise (see above).
 This mainly affects carbon film resistors.

 - High series inductance

 Wire-wound resistors are, as the name suggests, made by tightly winding conductive wire around an insulating substrate.
 The thickness ("gauge") of the wire and the number of turns made determine the resistance, but this creates a volume constraint and so these resistors are typically only available with small (less than 100 kΩ) resistances.

 Available tolerances are typically fine for most applications, but precision laser trimming is not an option unlike with film resistors and so tolerances are generally not lower than 1%.

-Given the relatively thick (thin wire is still much thicker than film) conductors used in the construction, these resistors are able to carry large currents and are available in very high power packages – 50 W or more – making them ideal as heating elements (intentional or otherwise).
-The downside, however, is that the wound wire creates a coil which induces an electric field in the middle, creating a phase shift in signals particularly at high frequencies.
+Given the relatively thick (thin wire is still much thicker than film) conductors used in the construction, these resistors are able to carry large currents and are available in very high power packages - 50 W or more - making them ideal as heating elements (intentional or otherwise).
+They also exhibit low excess noise, but the downside, however, is that the wound wire creates a coil which induces an electric field, creating a phase shift in signals particularly at high frequencies.
 Some wire-wound resistors combat this effect by counter-winding the wire to cancel the inductance, but it is difficult to remove the inductance entirely.
-Use of wire-wound resistors in precision circuits – which typically don’t require high power anyway – is discouraged in favour of film resistors.
+Use of wire-wound resistors in precision circuits - which typically don't require high power anyway - is discouraged in favour of film resistors in most applications.